 - Society of Obstetricians and Gynaecologists of Canada.

-Plus, it’s only been nine months and I’ve already experienced significant growth.
+Plus, it’s been less than a year, yet I’ve already experienced significant growth.
 The potential to earn a reputation as an A-List Copywriter is within sight – more opportunity awaits.

 As long as I work hard and remain focused.

 This means doubling down on professional development, which is hard to do when I’m caught in a balancing act between a vision of what could be and what is right in front of me.